fandm-college/rcs.github.io/cluster/job_scripts.md

 1. Check the documentation for your software for recommendations on the number of CPUs and/or amount of memory
 2. If you will be running software in parallel on multiple nodes, we recommend trying to distribute the number of CPUs equally across nodes using `--ntasks-per-node`
-3. Once you do some actual computations, use `seff` after the jobs complete to assess your resource usage
+3. Once you do some actual computations, use `seff` after the jobs complete to assess your resource usage and adjust your jobs scripts as necessary.